-- Updated and accurate maps allows you to find structure you wouldn’t find otherwise.
+- Updated and accurate maps allow you to find structure you wouldn’t find otherwise.
 It also allows you to get more accurate representations of structure that’s already mapped.
 This can often unlock key areas for targeting catfish.

 - You can use these updated maps with iPilot Link features to use the “follow the contour” functions for controlled drifting or trolling (this will change the way you fish).

 If you’ve already got a good sonar unit then by all means keep using it.
-If you’re considering buying your first sonar or upgrading your existing equipment then the Lakemaster mapping card and a Humminbird Onix sonar unit is something to consider so you can use the AutoChart Live features.
+If you’re considering buying your first sonar or upgrading your existing equipment then the Lakemaster mapping card and a Humminbird Onix sonar unit are something to consider so you can use the AutoChart Live features.

 If you want to get started locating and catching more catfish check out some of the Catfish Edge products.
-These in depth guides will help shorten your learning curve and put you on the fast path to success catching more and bigger catfish next time out!
+These in-depth guides will help shorten your learning curve and put you on the fast path to success catching more and bigger catfish next time out!